Elise Løvenskiold

 Elise Løvenskiold (16 February 1844 – 15 January 1923) was a Norwegian court official.
-She served as the overhoffmesterinne for Queen Sophia of Norway.
+She served as the Chief Court Mistress for Queen Sophia of Norway.

 Elise Løvenskiold was the daughter of the Norwegian landowner baron Harald Wedel-Jarlsberg (1811–1897) and Elise Frederikke Butenschøn (1820–1868).
 She married landowner Carl Otto Løvenskiold in 1865.
 They were the parents of Harald Løvenskiold (1868–1934).
-Her spouse served as Norwegian Prime Minister in Stockholm in 1884.
+Her spouse served as Norwegian prime minister in Stockholm in 1884.